Inside: Here you’ll learn what a Grinch Agreement is and why you should make as many as possible this holiday season.

 2. Save Money

 Even with a monetary limit, multiple gift exchanges add up fast.
 It’s very easy to end up spending more than we intend to.
 When we finally come across the perfect gift idea, we don’t really care what it costs.
 We’re just eager to check another person off of our to-buy-for list.

 Giving nothing to someone you love and having them return the favor is truly the gift that keeps giving.

 In many cases, exchanging gifts is simply swapping cash.
-I buy you something for fifty dollars, you buy me something for fifty dollars.
-At the end of the day we’re both out fifty bucks, and up one item we didn’t really need.
+I buy you something for thirty dollars, you buy me something for thirty dollars.
+At the end of the day we’re both out thirty bucks, and up one item we didn’t really need.

 For more on the true cost of Christmas, read: Scroogenomics by Joel Waldfogel